 Using specialized equipment, beekeepers inseminate Queen Bees.
-They use this process for breeding bees with qualities that are advantageous to humans.
-Things like to be more docile, change the queen’s color, or increase honey production, for example.
-(13) (14)
+They use this process for breeding bees with advantageous qualities to humans.
+Things like being more docile, changing the queen’s color, or increasing honey production, for example.
+(10, 11)

-The instrumental insemination method is not only violating for the queen; it’s a death sentence for the drones involved, too.
-Beekeepers crush the drones and invert their bodies to make it easier to obtain the sperm.
+The instrumental insemination method is not only violating for the queen; it’s a death sentence for the drones involved.
+Beekeepers crush the drones and invert their bodies to make it easier to obtain sperm.
 Once it’s collected, the beekeeper will discard the drone.
-(15)
+(12)

 Bees make and store honey during the active months.
 This cache of food stored inside the honeycomb is what bees survive when the hive cannot forage flower blossoms, like in the winter months.

-A team of entomologists from the University of Illinois found a possible link between feeding high fructose corn syrup and the collapse of the honeybee colonies worldwide.
+A team of entomologists from the University of Illinois found a possible link between feeding high fructose corn syrup and the worldwide collapse of the honeybee colonies.